moogacs/docs.buf.build/docs/how-to/iterate-on-modules.md

 When your dependencies conform to `buf`'s default [lint](../lint/rules.md) and [breaking](../breaking/rules.md) rules, updating is straightforward.
-However, despite `buf`'s best effort, dependencies might make changes that can break compatibility, so you might encounter errors when you try to `buf push` a new version of your module to BSR.
+However, despite `buf`'s best effort, dependencies might make changes that can break compatibility, so you might encounter errors when you try to `buf push` a new version of your module to the BSR.

 With that said, we encourage you to validate compatibility with `buf build` after any call to `buf mod update` like so: